 1- I think that adding an article before the word helps us t understand better the word's gender.
 Basically, it came to my mind when I added two translation for the same word, one masculine and one feminine.
 You don't agree on this?
 Why?
 What do you suggest?

-2- I also think that we need a subforum considering that this is very experimental.
+I agree at 100% with this one!2- I also think that we need a subforum considering that this is very experimental.
 So far, we are discussing 500 different topics in one thread only.
-Are my concerns, then, off-topic because they don't follow the initial question?
+Are my concern, then, off-topic because I don't follow the initial question?

 cuchuflete said:I just looked at the latest state of the 'head' file, and I feel really silly.

 Why do we need to repeat the POS for each language?
 Isn't our purpose to translate nouns for nouns, verbs for verbs?
 If I give a Portuguese adjective, and someone tries to offer a verb in another language, that would be a bad translation, I think.

 Can we eliminate all but one POS column?